 Sometimes what the soul needs is a daydream escape.
 Finally able to breathe after an onslaught of deadlines, we took to the road and made our way towards the coast.
-The roar of city life stripped away with every mile that we placed between Glasgow and us.
-Throwbacks from the 2000s and early 2010s blared from the radio as I picked each song, connecting them to the car’s speakers through the magic of Bluetooth.
-Singing along to the likes of Sum 41 and Avicii, we ran through all the genres that had caught our generation by storm all those years ago.
+The roar of city life stripped away with every mile that we placed between us and Glasgow.
+Pop throwbacks from the 2000s and early 2010s blared in the car as I picked each song, connecting them to the car’s speakers through the magic that is Bluetooth.
+Singing along to the likes of Selena Gomez and Avicii, we ran through all the songs that had caught our generation by storm all those years ago

 As we drew closer to the waterfall, the river began to stagger, preparing itself for the inevitable drop.
 Glances through tangled tree branches amazed us.
 What was revealed near the end of the path was more than we had hoped for.
 As if set into a small staircase, the river poured over levels of stone, past a toppled tree coated green.
 The water by the edge of the fall was surprisingly calm.
 Wanting to enjoy the full view, we waded through the water.
 The sight was worth the caution.
 Looking back at the river, skinny trees framed either side.
 Rushing water made for a stunning contrast in tones.
 The fallen tree called out to me, and I answered.
 Walking its length with careful steps and airplane arms, my mind was brought back to younger, carefree years.

 When nighttime drew, we reluctantly left the trail behind.
 Singing along to old Selena Gomez songs, our expressions were bright with the fun we had on the faerie’s trail.